dlstreamer/dlstreamer/docs/source/dev_guide/lvms.md

 # Large Vision Models

-This page illustrates how to prepare the Vision Transformer from the CLIP models for integration with the Deep Learning Streamer pipeline.
+This article explains how to prepare the Vision Transformer from the CLIP models for integration with the Deep Learning Streamer pipeline.

 > **NOTE:** The instructions provided below are comprehensive, but for convenience,